Random Number Generation

 There are as many different random number generators as there are ways to search a string for a substring.
 Some that are fast and good include:

 These random number generators take up very little space, have very long periods and other useful statistical properties, and are extremely fast – much faster than the standard random number generator that comes with your platform.
 I used to provide source code here for several of them, but the links above are better resources now.
 The last one is actually still my implementation.
+The last three above typically fail the most stringent statistical tests, but are still better than the MLCG generators that used to be standard.

 Since I first wrote this article in 2005, many new systems have adopted these faster, better RNGs.
 C++11 now includes the Mersenne Twister, and Python 2 uses it as the standard RNG.
 However, note that the Mersenne Twister is no longer considered the best possible RNG (speed or statistical properties).